dangerfarms/react-native-batch/docs/reference.md

 ## Events

-### `trackEvent(eventName[, label])`
+### `trackEvent(eventName[, label, data])`
 Track an `<eventName>` event with label `<label>`.

 Event names are strings.
 They should be made of letters, numbers or underscores ([a-z0-9_]) and can't be longer than 30 characters.
 Event's can have a label, which is a string with no limitations (optional).

-Note: in the Batch SDK a custom JSON data object can also be attached to an event.
-This is not yet supported in this package.
+Event's can also have a custom data object, which is recorded by Batch, but currently cannot be used for targeting.

 ## Mobile Landing
 Mobile Landing should work in automatic mode out of the box.